miholeus/diary/README.md

 1. Analytics in personal trainings
 2. Progress in body development
-3. Intellectual suggestion about physics improvement
+3. Intellectual suggestion on physics improvement

 ## Installation